 Geographic Location

 Salaries vary considerably across states.
-Nurse practitioners in California earn an average annual salary of $161,540, whereas those in Alabama earn around $110,020.
+Nurse practitioners in New York earn an average annual salary of $142,547, whereas those in Arkansas earn around $107,741.
 Urban areas and states with higher living costs generally offer higher wages to offset expenses.
-Based on BLS data, the top five highest-paying states for NPs were:
+Based on ZipRecruiter data, the top five highest-paying states for NPs are:

 ZipRecruiter states the top 10 highest-paying cities for nurse practitioners are: